^

 0.556-1.008

-With increased bone metabolism or its resorption, type I collagen breaks down faster, and thus the content of collagen fragments in the blood increases.
+With an increase in bone metabolism or its resorption, type I collagen is destroyed faster, and the content of collagen fragments in the blood increases accordingly.

-The concentration of C-terminal telopeptide in the blood increases during menopause and normalizes after the appointment of estrogens.
-In osteoporosis, the concentration of the C-terminal telopeptide correlates well with the activity of the process (including in the case of osteoporosis due to malignant tumors).
+The concentration of C-terminal telopeptide in the blood increases during menopause and normalizes after the administration of estrogens.
+In osteoporosis, the concentration of C-terminal telopeptide correlates well with the activity of the process (including osteoporosis caused by malignant tumors).

-Hyperparathyroidism is accompanied by a significant increase in the concentration of C-terminal telopeptide in the serum, and its normalization is a good marker of the effectiveness of surgical treatment of adenoma or malignant tumor of parathyroid glands.
+Hyperparathyroidism is accompanied by a significant increase in the concentration of C-terminal telopeptide in the blood serum, and its normalization serves as a good marker of the effectiveness of surgical treatment of adenoma or malignant tumor of the parathyroid glands.

-Jaundice, lipidemia cause interference and overestimate the results of determining the C-terminal telopeptide in the blood serum, and hemolysis (free hemoglobin in the plasma above 0.5 g / dl) may lead to the opposite effect.
+Jaundice and lipidemia cause interference and overestimate the results of determination of C-terminal telopeptide in blood serum, and hemolysis (free hemoglobin in plasma above 0.5 g/dL) can lead to the opposite effect.